crmonteiro/notas-blog/content/blog/2023-04-07-love-is-patient-ai.md

 +++
 title = "Love is patient"
 date = "2023-04-07"
-description = "Thirty-tree words on the dust we’re made of" tags = [
+description = "On AI and the dust we’re made of" tags = [
     "en inglés", "poesia", "inteligência artificial"
 ]